 The PPBR project is part of Australia’s new pacific maritime security programme.

 The Australian Government issued a tender request for 21 replacement patrol vessels in March 2015.
 Austal was selected as the preferred bidder for the PPBR project in April 2016.

 Austal received a contract worth $305m from the Turnbull Government to serve as the prime contractor for the PPBR project in May 2016.
-The contractual scope includes design, construction and delivery of 19 replacement vessels and an option for an additional two boats.
+The contractual scope included design, construction and delivery of 19 replacement vessels, with an option for two additional boats.

 Under the contract, Austal will offer support services to the replacement patrol boats for an initial seven years.
 Construction will be carried out at Austal’s shipyard in Henderson, Western Australia, whereas through-life support will be provided at Cairns Service Centre in Queensland.